-- (B) At intervals of not more than 30 days, a sample of 25 cull chicks produced from the flock shall be subjected to laboratory procedures acceptable to the Official State Agency and approved by the Service, for the detection and recovery of M. gallisepticum; - or - (C) At intervals of not more than 30 days, egg yolk testing shall be conducted in accordance with part 147 of this subchapter. - A participant handling U.S. M. Gallisepticum Clean products shall keep these (2)products separate from other products in a manner satisfactory to the Official State Agency.
+(B) At intervals of not more than 30 days, a sample of 25 cull chicks produced from the flock shall be subjected to laboratory procedures acceptable to the Official State Agency and approved by the Service, for the detection and recovery of M. gallisepticum;

+(C) At intervals of not more than 30 days, egg yolk testing shall be conducted in accordance with part 147 of this subchapter.

+- (2) A participant handling U.S. M. Gallisepticum Clean products shall keep these products separate from other products in a manner satisfactory to the Official State Agency. - (3) U.S. M. Gallisepticum Clean chicks shall be boxed in clean boxes and delivered in trucks that have been cleaned and disinfected in accordance with part 147 of this subchapter.

-(c) U.S. M. Gallisepticum Clean
+(d) U.S. S. Enteritidis Clean